Stop your app journey from going off-course

 Building a mobile app is not a once and done activity.
 It is a journey.
 This is true for many aspects of the app, including the data services that support it.

 There are a lot of great analytics tools out there to help provide teams these insights, from free tools such as Google Analytics, to others such as Amplitude or Mixpanel.
 Regardless what tool the team ends up choosing, their app’s data needs to get to that tool.
-Typically, this results in the engineering team’s installing the analytics tool’s SDK in the mobile app.
-After spending time deciding what data to collect and how to go about naming each data point, and then implementing the code, the business has mobile analytics after the app release.
+Typically, this results in the engineering team installing the analytics tool’s SDK in the mobile app.
+After deciding what data to collect and how to go about naming each data point and implementing the code, the business has mobile analytics after the app release.

 Now the app is live in the app store and has garnered some interest, resulting in a few downloads.
 The engineering and product teams are already leveraging insights from the analytics tool for the next release.
 The marketing team knows it’s now time to begin owning the airwaves and run app install campaigns.
 Rather than just writing checks to media partners, they want to be smart about where they are spending their marketing dollars and be able to adjust tactics based on knowing what is working and what is not.
 The weapon they need here is an attribution solution, such as Kochava or Tune.
 Whatever tool they use, that tool will need to know what users end up getting to the app, and potentially what those users are doing in the app.
 So the vendor will provide the marketing team with an SDK to put into the app and collect the right data to power the attribution tool, and the app’s marketing team will ask engineering to squeeze the attribution tool’s SDK implementation into the next release.
 There may be some KPIs that matter for them now, and those requirements might make it over to engineering to help guide them in the implementation of the SDK.